 Our Personalized Care Model

-- Dr. Cohen will provide a full consultation on the indications for TMS as well as review psychopharmacology history and options.
+- Dr. Cohen and the Princpium team will provide a full consultation on the indications for TMS as well as review psychopharmacology history and options.

 - Dr. Cohen works closely with patient’s primary psychiatrist, TMS technician, and device manufacturer, Neuronetics, Inc., to provide optimal treatment outcomes.